albertoreciodev/people-list-app/Readme.md

 # People list app

-The goal of this project is doing a practise using Next + Material UI + Typescript.
+The goal of this project is to create an application to show a list of people.

 ## Installation